cvan/blog/blog/_posts/2014-05-21-forget-passwords-passwordless-login.markdown

 There are two things that are used almost universally: email and SMS.
 Almost everyone trusts his/her email account with his/her life.
 And every web site knows that.
 That’s why email is most commonly your unique identifier, why you get email confirmations sent there, why you get password reset links sent there, and so on.
 Then there’s SMS.
 As the world gets increasingly more mobile, and more people secure their phones with PINs (and not stupid ones) and don’t have public notifications visible from the lockscreen, SMS can become a source of trust for authentication.

-You could continue to rely on your guaranteed-foolproof memory (or your password manager or the sheet of paper you keep tucked under your matress or the Moleskine you keep buried in your backyard garden).
-Most people solve this issue by using the same password everywhere, choosing basic passwords, or coming up with a mneumonic device (like an easy-to-remember phrase + random characters + characters derived from the name of the site).
+You could continue to rely on your guaranteed-foolproof memory (or your password manager or the sheet of paper you keep tucked under your mattress or the Moleskine you keep buried in your backyard garden).
+Most people solve this issue by using the same password everywhere, choosing basic passwords, or coming up with a mnemonic device (like an easy-to-remember phrase + random characters + characters derived from the name of the site).
 Why not instead just tie authentication directly to a user’s email or phone (whichever the user trusts more).
 In today’s Web landscape, a user’s email is considered the most authoritative identifier of a user’s identity.

 Today’s typical registration flow: